Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/stacked-column-100-chart.md

 ## Assign data

 The **Stacked Column 100% Chart** needs a minimum of 1 value element and 1 column element to showcase.
-The measure or expression field that you would like to analyze can be dropped into the `Y Values` section.
-The dimension that you would like to categorize the measure can be dropped into the `Columns` section.
-If you would like to categorize based on a series, then the respective dimension can be dropped onto the `Rows` section in addition.
+The measure or expression field that you would like to analyze can be dropped into the `Y Value(s)` section.
+The dimension that you would like to categorize the measure can be dropped into the `Column` section.
+If you would like to categorize based on a series, then the respective dimension can be dropped onto the `Row(s)` section in addition.

 To configure data into a stacked column 100% chart, follow these steps: